The Gathering Storm (novel): Brandon Sanderson (2007–2009)

-Brandon Sanderson was devastated by the news of Jordan's death; he has been a fan of the series since he was 15 years old and he cites Jordan as an inspiration.
+Brandon Sanderson was devastated by the news of Jordan's death; he had been a fan of the series since he was 15 years old and he cited Jordan as an inspiration.
 He was known for the novel Elantris and the Mistborn series at the time he was chosen.
 He did not want to imitate Jordan's style as he felt it would "turn into parody."

 In an interview with Sci Fi Wire, Sanderson stated it was a great honor to be given the chance to complete the series but conceded he was unable to fill Jordan's shoes.
-Some parts of the book were nearly finished by Jordan, while others have only a couple of paragraphs to describe a twenty-page scene, but he describes Jordan's notes as "amazing."
+Some parts of the book were nearly finished by Jordan, while others had only a couple of paragraphs to describe a twenty-page scene, but he described Jordan's notes as "amazing."
 He later elaborated that "the amount of material [Jordan] left behind is what makes this book possible."
 Speaking to The Guardian, he stated that although some people wouldn't like the book, and any failures would be blamed on him, "I say that I win because I get to be part of this."
 Through February 2008 Sanderson reread the entire series, posting his impressions of each book on his blog.
 The reread lasted until March 2008, at which point he "began to grasp the daunting nature of this book," with so many plot lines that needed to be resolved.

 When writing the book Sanderson was assisted by Maria Simons, Jordan's assistant before his death and "right arm", and Alan Romanczuk, the series continuity manager, together known as "Team Jordan".
 Sanderson eventually dedicated the book to them, writing that "without [them] this book wouldn't have been possible."